 We make it easy for you to apply and enter here.

 Ready to take the next step toward a college education?

 Make lasting memories and grow in ways you never thought possible.

 Office of Undergraduate AdmissionsEdward Miner Gallaudet (EMG) Memorial Building

-Yes, international students must either be deaf or hard of hearing to qualify for admission to the undergraduate program.
+1. Do I have to be deaf or hard of hearing to apply for the undergraduate program at Gallaudet University?Yes, international students must either be deaf or hard of hearing to qualify for admission to the undergraduate program.
 However, hearing students may be considered for the University's graduate and post-graduate programs.

-2. What must I do before I apply to Gallaudet?
+2. What must I do before I apply to Gallaudet?You need to:

 American College Test (ACT) SAT (formerly known as Scholastic Aptitude/Assessment Test) For more information on the ACT or SAT, go to the following websites:

 For students who do not live near an ACT or SAT testing center: Ask your school administrator to verify that there are no testing centers nearby and that you will need to take the Stanford test.
 The school administrator can send the letter and the Test Authorization and Order Form to:

 After we receive the letter and form from your school administrator, the Stanford test will be mailed to your school.